 The Lost Bands of Leeds

-I first heard the term from a certain Ms. Courtney Love in the legendary Leeds gig-toilet that was The Duchess of York.
+I first time I heard the term it was from Courtney Love in the legendary Leeds gig-toilet that was The Duchess of York.

 Oh, those cruel barbs!
 Could it be true?
 What about those Leeds bands I’d grown up with?
 The clipped funk of Gang of Four, the northern guitar poetry of The Wedding Present, the ethereal beauty of Pale Saints?
 Was Leeds really known on the World Map of Music as Goth City?
 Oh, The Horrors!

-But guess what – Ms. Love was right.
-Leeds hosted the scary and abrasive March Violets, the gloomy and utterly pretentious (in a good way!)
-Red Lorry Yellow Lorry, The Mission were from up the road in Bradford and, of course, we had the big daddies of dark intellectualising, pale wit and thunderous doom-rock – The Sisters of Mercy.
+But guess what – Courtney was right.
+Leeds hosted the scary and abrasive March Violets, the gloomy and utterly pretentious Red Lorry Yellow Lorry, The Mission were from up the road in Bradford and, of course, we had the big daddies of dark intellectualising, pale wit and thunderous doom-rock – The Sisters of Mercy.

-Good Goth (The Cure, Siouxsie and the Banshees, Killing Joke, The Birthday Party, Dead Can Dance) outweighed the bad (Rosetta Stone, Love and Rockets, Gene Loves Jezebel, the preposterous Christian Death) and the scene had found its home right here, amid the northern grime and clutter of a pre-Harvey Nics Leeds.
+Good Goth (The Cure, Siouxsie, Killing Joke, The Birthday Party, Dead Can Dance) outweighed the bad (Rosetta Stone, Love and Rockets, Gene Loves Jezebel, the preposterous Christian Death) and the scene had found its home right here, amid the northern grime and clutter of a pre-Harvey Nics Leeds.
 Celebration!

-Course, Leeds now possesses, in these post-Kaiser Chiefs/Wild Beasts days, the best music scene in the country – but it wasn’t always thus.
+Course, Leeds now possesses one of the best music scenes in the country – but it wasn’t always thus.
 We’ve scoured the archives, the vaults of Crash Records, the deepest recesses of our dusty vinyl collections and rediscovered the best Leeds bands – oh, and of course, you could never call Gang of Four lost exactly, but please forgive us our literary license – we just like the way it sounds.

 It’s Not All Goth – the best lost bands of Leeds